y330/FragmentQR/README.md

 > Examples of random phenomena include the weather condition in a future date, the height of a person, the fraction of male students in a school, the results of a survey, etc.[4]

-Chromium\* 80 and above uses text fragments in a feature called <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll to Text Fragment</a>.
-Text fragments may be owned by W3C or WICG.

 \* Not to be confused with Google Chrome.